GiedriusBergaudas/Capital-Budgeting-Analysis/README.md

 ## Actions Taken

-- Calculated NPV and IRR and Payback Period for both scenarios
+- Calculated NPV, IRR and Payback Period for both scenarios

 - Projected cash flows and costs using raw financial data